googlemaps/android-maps-utils/README.md

 ## Migration Guide

 Improvements made in version [1.0.0](https://github.com/googlemaps/android-maps-utils/releases/tag/1.0.0) of the library to support multiple layers on the map, caused breaking changes to versions prior to it.
-This section outlines those changes and how you can migrate to 1.x.x from a previous 0.x version.
+These changes also modify behaviors that are documented in the [Maps SDK for Android Maps documentation](https://developers.google.com/maps/documentation/android-sdk/intro) site.
+This section outlines all those changes and how you can migrate to use this library since version 1.0.0.

 ### Adding Click Events

 Handling click events are handled on the layer specific object.
-In each layer, the click handlers are passed to the marker, ground overlay, polyline, or polygon `Collection` object.
+Internally in each layer, the click handlers are passed to the marker, ground overlay, polyline, or polygon `Collection` object.

 _New_
 ```java